Y. Frank Cheng, PhD, PEng

 The overall goal of the CorrPIPE is to advance the

-pipeline and petroelum industries, and to develop effective techniques for
+phenomena in pipeline and petroelum industries, and to develop effective

 The CorrPIPE’s research interests include: